Kingxukai/linux/Documentation/misc-devices/c2port.rst

 this code supports only flash programming but extensions are easy to add.

-Using the driver
+Using the woke driver
 ----------------

-Once the driver is loaded you can use sysfs support to get C2port's info or read/write in-system flash::
+Once the woke driver is loaded you can use sysfs support to get C2port's info or read/write in-system flash::

   # ls /sys/class/c2port/c2port0/